Troubleshooting message routing

 |DeviceMaximumQueueDepthExceeded||Service bus size limit has been reached.||Consider removing messages from the target Event Hubs to allow new messages to be ingested into the Event Hubs.|

-The following are the operation names and error codes logged in the diagnostic logs.
+The following are the operation names and error codes logged in the routes resource logs.

 |UndefinedRouteEvaluation||Information||The message cannot be evaluated with a giving condition.
 For example, if a property in the route query condition is absent in the message.
 Learn more about routing query syntax.|